daviduhden/wip-openbsd-ports/README.md

 # About this repository

 Work in progress for the creation of OpenBSD ports for privacy and security focused software.
-Any contribution is appreciated.
+Any contribution is highly appreciated.

 # Software to be ported to OpenBSD